 Joanna Jurgens:

-I remember pronouncing to the choose-in El Dorado County choose: “I want help.
+I remember pronouncing the choice in El Dorado County: “I want help.
 He needs assistance, and I don’t know what to do, but I — we are waiting for a disaster to appear.”

 But he stated: